selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 }
 ```

-Where Color/Freshness is an Enum so like `Color::Red`/`Freshness::Fresh`.
+Where Color/Freshness is an Enum similar to `Color::Red`/`Freshness::Fresh`.

-A quick and easy while having less inferance from your editor approach would be:
+A quick and easy struct while having less inferance from your editor would be:

 ```rust
 pub struct Apple {